FullMetalAnna/API-/README.md

 https://www.figma.com/file/qaEyraIXcczAAAem6noMHs/TZ---interview---advanced?node-id=1%3A797

-You can use start will ReactJS template project using CLI: create-react-app TestOne
+You can use start will ReactJS template project using CLI: create-react-app API

 ## In each row: